Pruitt-shane/Bioinformatics/README.md

 ## HAPHPIPE suite
 Please explain what the haphpipe suite is.
 What is it's purpose how do you use it?
 What is it good for?

 To me a pipeline is a sequence of commands that perform certain tasks in the order that you give it to them, for the purpose of analyzing data.
 Conda packages these programs for you into one simpler command so that it's more efficient.
-The haphpipe suite to me is a set of commands put into a specific order for the purpose of analyzing sequences.
+The haphpipe suite to me is a set of commands put into a specific order for the purpose of analyzing sequences, creating a package of commands that streamline what would otherwise be a tedious process.

 ### hp_reads
 Seqtk is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
 It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed